 When using the cream, follow the instruction prescribed by the manufacturer.
 Usually, it’s applied up to three times a day.

 Some of the ointments include Neosporin and Bactroban.
-After applying the cream, wrap some bandage around the affected area.
+After applying the cream, wrap some bandages around the affected area.

 Step Five: Choose the Most Appropriate F

-Choosing the most appropriate shoes and socks are important.
+Choosing the most appropriate shoes and socks is important.
 Shoes and short nails are the leading problems to ingrown

 To reduce the chance of an ingrown, wear open and flats shoes that will help create ample space for the toenail.